-In this paper it has been shown a technique to study the oscillation of a simple pendulum and to measure the gravitational acceleration using Arduino.
+In this paper it has been shown a technique to study the oscillation of a simple pendulum and to measure the gravitational acceleration using Arduino and a cheap hand-made photogate.
 Beyond the numerical result, the article goal is to encourage teachers to propose the experiment to their students in order to carry on the laboratory practice even in this pandemic period.